agentmodels/webppl-agents/README.md

 sh compile.sh examples/hyperbolic/generative_examples.wppl
 ```

-To just run your script without compiling (for example if there have been not changes in `/src` we can do:
+To just run your script without compiling (for example if there have been no changes in `/src`) we can do:

 ```
 sh run.sh myscript.webppl